Applying for the Park Scholarships Program

 What are the Park Scholarships application essay prompts?
 What tips do you have for writing essays?

-- How do you serve others?
-Why do you do this service?
+- How do you serve and/or lead others?
+Why do you engage in this service and/or leadership?
 What impact have you made?

 Your essays should delve beneath the surface and reveal insights about your candidacy based on our four selection criteria: scholarship, leadership, service, and character.
 Essays that go beyond merely describing an experience, person, or project help our Selection Committee learn more about you.